Arkansas Identity Documents

 Step 3: File Paperwork with the Court

 The parent should submit the notarized Petition and other paperwork at the Clerk's Office of their local Circuit Court and pay the filing fee (or request a fee waiver using the In Forma Pauperis form linked in Step 2).
-The filing fee may vary from Court to Court, but is typically about $165.00.
+The filing fee may vary, but is typically about $165.00.

-If one parent does not consent to the name change, the filing parent will be required to have the non-consenting parent served by certified mail with the Notice of Hearing and other paperwork as directed by the clerk of the Court.
-The filing parent will then need to submit a notarized Affidavit of Proof of Service with the Court.
+If one parent does not consent to the name change, the filing parent will be required to have the non-consenting parent served by certified mail with the Notice of Hearing and other paperwork as directed by the clerk.
+The filing parent will then need to submit a notarized Affidavit of Proof of Service with the court.

 If no hearing is scheduled, the Petitioner should follow the instructions given by the clerk.